 Reviewed by: Kiley Griffin, R.N.

 Writing an effective nursing cover letter may seem unnecessary–trust us: it’s not.
-Roughly 45% of job seekers send resumes without a nursing cover letter.
-Yet, a majority of employers prefer cover letters to accompany a resume.
+Roughly 45% of job seekers send resumes without a cover letter.
+Yet, a majority of employers prefer cover letters to go with a resume.

 Whether you are a new grad nurse or a nurse veteran, a cover letter is a great way to separate yourself from the pack.
 Even if a hiring manager only skims it, it can mean the difference between you and another candidate getting the job if something catches their eye.